Pendramon/Toshinou-Community/README.md

 Issues
 ----------
-Some extensions might interfere with Fiddler if you have any try disabling them all.
+Some extensions might interfere with Fiddler if you have any try disabling them all. <br>
-If the tool doesn't work, try to use Private mode/Incognito.
+If the tool doesn't work, try to use Private mode/Incognito. <br>
 Other situations should be reported in [issues](../../issues) (game updates are fine there too).